 Very precise measurements now available for the Mars atmosphere allow us to compare the ratios of heavy to light versions of water for Mars and Earth.
 Knowing those ratios the original amount of water can be calculated.
 What those measurements reveal is that in the polar caps of Mars water for every 1 heavy water molecule there are 400 light ones but on Earth the ratio is 1 heavy water for every 3200 light water molecules.
 That is eight times as much heavy water on Mars.
 Therefore if Mars started with similar amounts of heavy water as the Earth then Mars must have had far more light water in the past.The calculations reveal that Mars has lost an arctic oceans worth of water to space.

-You might objects and say, but how do we know that Mars ever had the same ratio of heavy and light water?
+You might object and say: but how do we know that Mars ever had the same ratio of heavy and light water?
 Maybe God simply made Mars with a different ratio of water.
 We weren’t there so how could we ever know?

-No person was there to measure and record the ratio of water molecules 4 billion years ago but there was something that was there that recorded it for us: rocks that formed on Mars when water was present on the surface.
+No person was there to measure and record the ratio of water molecules four billion years ago.
+That is true, but there was something that was there and recorded it for us: rocks that formed on Mars when water was present on the surface.
 Rocks that formed and trapped water molecules should retain the original ratio of water on Mars.
 We can measure the water ratios in these rocks today.
-This has been done with martian meteorites and may also be done with the drill on Mars Curiosity rover.
+This has been done with martian meteorites and may also be done with the help of the drill that is found on the Mars Curiosity rover.

 Water measured in ancient martian meteorites reveal ratios of heavy and light water that is similar to Earth’s current ratio.
-This is direct evidence that the original water on Mars was similar to water on Earth and therefore the very different ratios observed today are best explained by a dramatic loss of water from Mars into space.
+This is direct evidence that the original water on Mars was similar to water on Earth and therefore the very different ratio observed today is best explained by a dramatic loss of water from Mars into space.

 The escape rate of water from Mars today suggests that such large volumes of water could have been lost to space over a billion years or more.
 This data is very problematic to Young Mars Creationists who believe that this water existed less than 10,000 years ago.
 Not only is there the ratio of heavy to light water problem but regardless of the type of water the loss of water to space is not a viable explanation given rather strict physical limits on the rate of water loss given the gravitational constraints of a body the size of Mars.
-How could trillions of water be lost to space in just a few thousand years!?
-YMCs like Snelling will assert that the water is still on Mars but he can only do so by suggesting that much of that water remains hidden from our sight and he doesn’t account for the ratio of heavy to light water.
+How could a trillion tons of water be lost to space in just a few thousand years!?
+YMCs like Snelling will assert that the water is still on Mars but he can only do so by suggesting that much of that water remains hidden from our sight and that still would not account for the observed ratio of heavy to light water.

-Once again, we see that simplest explanation for the data we have collected on Mars water and atmosphere suggests an ancient watery origin followed by billions of years of loss of its atmosphere and water.
+The simplest explanation for our measurements of water on Mars and its atmosphere point us to an ancient watery origin followed by billions of years of loss of its atmosphere and water.
 The young mars creationists must appeal to unknown mechanisms of loss, supernatural intervention, or assert missing data to provide any explanation for what we observe.
 Mars hardly provides support for a young universe.
-Rather it shows us that Mars has diverse geological features and an atmosphere that is best interpreted as the result of a lengthy process of development.
+Rather Mars has diverse geological features and an atmosphere that is most readily explained as the result of a lengthy process of geological and environmental changes.